Pets, banter & Williams - inside camp with England

 Each day after watching 15 minutes of training, we then get an exclusive interview with a player in our BBC Sport interview room in the media centre.

-While we've had Mason Mount telling us about meeting his young niece out here for the first time, Callum Wilson admitting to ignoring a text from Alan Shearer and Phil Foden revealing his hair dying attempts at last summer's Euros ruined his hair, I'm not sure any of our wide-ranging interviews have failed to mention Wolf.
+While we've had Mason Mount telling us about meeting his young niece out here for the first time, Callum Wilson admitting to ignoring a text from Alan Shearer, and Phil Foden revealing his hair dyeing attempts at last summer's Euros ruined his hair, I'm not sure any of our wide-ranging interviews have failed to mention Wolf.

 No this isn't another camp pet like Dave the cat that John Stones and Kyle Walker have adopted - this is the card game that the players play.